1 DPO: What to Expect at the Start of Your Two-Week Wait

 It’s very soon to be able to feel much of anything, if the egg was fertilized.

-But it’s really hard to pinpoint these to potential 1 DPO pregnancy symptoms ‒ your progesterone levels will rise at this point in your cycle whether you’re pregnant or not.
+There aren’t really any potential 1 DPO pregnancy symptoms ‒ your progesterone levels will rise at this point in your cycle whether you’re pregnant or not.

 And as for the egg at 1 day past ovulation, well, that’s where the magic is happening.